Collaboration

 The majority of Community Partnership Program projects are delivered by a primary grantee working in conjunction with multiple community-based partners.
 Many of these are first-time collaborations created specifically to support the project, while others are existing relationships that are strengthened through a new collaboration.
 A minority of projects are run and delivered by coalitions.

-More than 650 collaborations have formed or been strengthened during funded projects.
+To date, 870 collaborations have formed or been strengthened during funded projects.

-On average, each project has more than four collaborators.
+On average, each project has four collaborators.

 Community Partnership Program partnerships contribute to collaborative research, medical advising, curricula development, and increased expertise working with specific populations.